Lexuss-D/paper_gacha/README.md

 ## TODO

-About rarity, I only decide few papers like BERT is UR, some annual best papers are SSR and SR. I am going to find somehow decide the rarity by citation counts or something else
+- About rarity, I only decide few papers like BERT is UR, some annual best papers are SSR and SR. I am going to find somehow decide the rarity by citation counts or something else
+- Maybe I should change the data file format from csv to Json ?